Earth Notes: Manage the Heat Maltese StyleUpdated 2023-07-13 20:27 GMT.

-On the contrary, good insulation, glazing and shutters / reflective blinds / curtains, and chosing when to open and close windows and use other ventilation, can all help keep your house cool when it's a scorcher outside.
+On the contrary, good insulation, glazing and shutters, reflective blinds and linings, curtains, and choosing when to open and close windows and use other ventilation, can all help keep your house cool when it's a scorcher outside.

-Perhaps as a tenant you can't fix up your house right now, but you can still manage like a Maltese to beat the heat.
+Perhaps you're renting and you can't fix up your home as much as you'd like.
+But you can still manage like a Maltese to beat the heat.

-In the UK we've grown used to the idea that to cool down we can open a window, but when its hotter outside than inside, that's not true!
+In the UK we have grown used to the idea that to cool down we open a window.
+But when it's hotter outside than inside, that's just not true!

-In Malta where temperatures can easily hit the 40s (C), and heavy air-con isn't really a thing at home, how do they manage, and can we learn any lessons from them?
+In Malta where temperatures can easily hit the 40s (°C), and heavy air-con isn't really a thing at home, how do they manage?
+Can we learn any lessons from them?

-I had the pleasure of managing a team in Malta for a while, and while there I learnt the following simple rules that also work for me in London in that blink of an eye that can pass for hot weather here:
+I had the pleasure of managing a small team in Malta for a while.
+While there I learnt the following simple rules that also work for me here in London in that blink of an eye that can pass for hot weather: